Tips To Strengthen A Trailer Frame

 Yes, welding means removing paint, then re-painting after.
 The decision to do that is a matter of how much you want stiffness and strength.
 However, as noted above, welding is not the only way.

-Bolt-on gussets add both strength and stiffness, so if you don’t want to weld, add some bolt-on strengthening members.
+Bolt-on gussets add both strength and stiffness, so if you do not want to weld, add some bolt-on strengthening members.
 See above for some simple bolting gusset ideas.
-Also, a great example of a strong bolt-on gusset is in the image from this blog about his project.
+Also, a great example of a strong bolt-on gusset is in the image from a blog no longer available.

 Bolting does require some added thought and some common sense for getting it right.
 Sometimes the best answer is to have some areas welded, and others bolted.